-Miss SA escapes attempted hijacking - East Coast Radio - Nigeria Today
+South Africa: Attempted Hijacking Incident On Miss South Africa, Demi-Leigh Nel-Peters - AllAfrica.com - Nigeria Today

 |

+Police Minister Fikile Mbalula has learnt with shock that a brazen attempted armed hijacking of Miss South Africa, Miss Nel-Peters.
+This happened early this evening (07 June 2017) near Hyde Park Corner Shopping Mall, Johannesburg.
+Miss Nel-Peters was …

-Miss SA escapes attempted hijacking
+Miss SA unharmed after hijacking

 This post was syndicated from Africa - Google News.
 Click here to read the full text on the original website.